yottaawesome/yottaawesome/README.md

 I'm an Australian software engineer with a restless mind and close to fifteen years of experience in the software industry.
 Over the years, I've either worked on, played with, or developed an interest in everything from low-level C++ and Win32 system programming, to front-end development with HTML and JavaScript, to server-side development with .NET and C#, to game development with Unity and Unreal engines, to machine learning with Python.

-### 🌱 I’m currently learning...

-Refreshing my linear algebra and getting familiar with the Unreal and Godot engines in the hopes of eventually developing and publishing small 3D and 2D games.
-I'm also slowly working towards attaining more AWS certifications.
-I've also started learning a bit more about video editing for my own [YouTube channel](https://www.youtube.com/channel/UCU-V27Ja03dd8Xm-JJJz7nQ/featured) (new videos will be uploaded when I'm less lazy).

-### 💬 My favourite quote...

-> No man ever steps in the same river twice, for it's not the same river and he's not the same man.

--Heraclitus

 ### 📫 How to contact me...

 Email is the best way to contact me.
 I don't have a Facebook account, and I rarely use Twitter.